 It shall be unlawful for a person to design, develop, or make a chatbot available with the knowledge, or with reckless disregard for the possibility, that the chatbot encourages, promotes, or coerces a user to commit suicide, perform acts of self-injury, or perform acts of physical or sexual violence on humans or animals.

 1. An employer shall not use an automated decision system to do any of the following: a.
 Prevent compliance with or violate any federal, state, or local labor, occupational health and safety, employment, or civil rights laws or regulations. b.
 Infer an employee's protected status under chapter 216. c.
-Identify, profile, predict, or take adverse action against an employee for exercising the employee's legal rights, including but not limited to rights guaranteed by state and federal employment and labor laws.
+Identify, profile, predict, or take adverse action against an employee for exercising the employee's legal rights, including but not limited to rights guaranteed by state and federal employment and labor laws. d.
+Collect employee data for a purpose that is not disclosed pursuant to the notice requirements in section 91F.2.

 It shall be unlawful for a person to design, develop, or make a chatbot available with the knowledge, or with reckless disregard for the possibility, that the chatbot encourages, promotes, or coerces a user to commit suicide, perform acts of self-injury, or perform acts of physical or sexual violence on humans or animals.